Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ## Introduction

-If you are interested in Vanilla OS, it's a good idea to try it out in a VM before using it on your hardware to get used to Vanilla OS components.
-This guide will show you how to install Vanilla OS with various VM software.
+If you are interested in Vanilla OS, it's a good idea to try it out in a VM before using it on your hardware to get used to the Vanilla OS components.
+This guide will guide you through installing Vanilla OS with various VM software.

 ## Install Vanilla OS in Gnome Boxes

 ### Prerequisites

-- Check for Flatpak installed.
+- Check whether Flatpak is installed.
 If it isn't present, you can check out how to install it [**here**](https://handbook.vanillaos.org/2022/12/09/install-flatpaks.html).

 - Install "Gnome Boxes" from the "Gnome Software" application.
 Alternatively, you can install it with the following command:-